Hovenweep National Monument

 The path leads you around the site where you are able to view six structure areas.
 It is a well-marked path that starts as concrete and ends into a rock trail, that then turns into a dirt trail and finally you descend down into the canyon by rock steps.
 The climb back towards the visitor center wraps up the loop.

 These structures are amazing to see and will have you imagining what life must have been like in this remote area.
-You will notice variety in the shapes and sizes among the ruins.
+You will notice the variety in the shapes and sizes among the ruins.
 You will try to grasp the skills it would have taken to construct these structures.
-The conditions of the heat, dessert brush, canyons and cliffs will have you questioning how and why.
+The conditions of the heat, desert brush, canyons, and cliffs will have you questioning how and why.

 What a way to end the day!